-Children learn by example, which means one of the best ways you can teach Baby is show her just how you “play nicely” with others – by sharing, taking turns, and being kind.
-Your little one will learn to use the behaviors she sees you engage in, so demonstrating empathy and care for others’ feelings – including Baby’s feelings, even on those tough days when you’re tired and cranky – is how she can learn that that’s how she should treat others too.
-In fact, the way you treat her is a great model for how she should act with younger children – she is younger than you after all.
+Children learn by example, which means one of the best ways you can teach Baby is show them just how you “play nicely” with others – by sharing, taking turns, and being kind.
+Your little one will learn to use the behaviors they see you engage in, so demonstrating empathy and care for others’ feelings – including Baby’s feelings, even on those tough days when you’re tired and cranky – is how they can learn that that’s how they should treat others too.
+In fact, the way you treat them is a great model for how they should act with younger children – they are younger than you after all.

 Talk it out and set clear expectations and limits

 You’ll want Baby to know just what sort of behavior is okay and what sort of behavior isn’t.
 You might want to tell them, for example, that hitting and grabbing is not okay.
 Taking a toy from a playmate without asking is also not okay.
 When some of these big no-nos are breached, intervention from an authority figure like you can help Baby learn how not to act.
 This might mean redirecting aggressive action toward something more gentle.
 It also might mean clarifying just what sort of behaviors are a-okay, like asking nicely for a turn, and treating smaller playmates with gentleness and kindness.
 In time, Baby will understand what sort of behavior is expected from them.